hengshuaiyao/HengshuaiYao.github.io/README.md

 My research inspired [Gradient TD](https://proceedings.neurips.cc/paper/2008/file/e0c641195b27425bb056ac56f8953d24-Paper.pdf) (Sutton et. al., 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton et. al., 2009).
 GTD and GTD2/TDC were widely acknowledged to stand for and start an important class of off-policy learning algorithms.
 I appreciate Dimitri Bertsekas, Lihong Li, Huizhen Yu and a few others for crediting this paper in providing a new perspective for TD-based policy evaluation algorithms.

-This paper should have been credited by the GTD literature for the source of Gradient descent-based TD ideas as well.
+This paper should have been credited by the off-policy learning literature for the source of Gradient descent-based TD ideas as well.
 If you work on GTD and TDC, I think it's not too much to ask you to give me a little credit.
 Why?
 - First, both GTD and TDC were inspired by my work.
 Here is this [preconditioning TD paper](papers/ptd.pdf) (ICML, 2008) where GTD (NIPS, 2008) and GTD2/TDC (ICML 2009) were derived from.
 [Comparison](gtd_novelty.md).
 - Second, if you read my PTD paper, it explains why TDC is faster than GTD (in the steady-state sense), while the TDC paper did not explain anywhere, even though it has "faster" in the title.
 - Third, I also contributed to the development of GTD and TDC too.
 Read the lower bound note below.